prezet/prezet-web/storage/prezet/content/customize/controllers.md

 }
 ```

-## Important Notes

-- If you're only changing how things are displayed, consider customizing the Blade views instead.
-See the article on [customizing Blade templates](link-to-blade-customization-article) for more information.
+Note: If you're only changing how things are displayed, consider customizing the Blade views instead.
+See the article on [customizing Blade templates](/customize/blade-views) for more information.